 The stigma of pregnancy loss

 Too often, someone experiencing a miscarriage may feel that they cannot share with others what is happening.
-One of our goals at Seven Starling is to cultivate a culture of reproduction in which people feel safe, supported and respected in sharing their truths - even the difficult ones.
 Some of the reasons folks may not feel comfortable sharing include:

 - Not yet having announced their pregnancy or feeling unsupported in pregnancy to begin with